 "Northern Essex seems to have got the worst of the snow and we had to shut the airport at 0600 GMT," said a spokesman for Stansted airport, which is owned by Ferrovial's Heathrow Airport Holdings.

 "The mornings are busiest at the airport so there will be a knock-on effect and delays to more flights this morning."

 Stansted, which is predominantly a low-cost leisure travel airport, moves around 18 million passengers a year.

 Smaller Luton airport, 56 kilometers north of central London, was forced to close its only runway for an hour on Wednesday.

 British low-cost airline easyJet, the biggest operator at Luton, said it had seen little disruption at Luton but expected some delays at Stansted.

 Ryanair said it also expected some delays to its services from Luton due to the "very limited movements" on its single runway.

 Aberdeen airport in Scotland also closed briefly on Wednesday but London's Heathrow, Gatwick and City airports said they were operating as usual.

-Heathrow Airport Holdings, formerly BAA, was widely criticised after heavy snowfall paralysed Heathrow, Europe's busiest airport, in December 2010, leading to a spate of flight cancellations after runways were closed due to snowfall and freezing conditions.
+Heathrow Airport Holdings, formerly BAA, was widely criticized after heavy snowfall paralyzed Heathrow, Europe's busiest airport, in December 2010, leading to a spate of flight cancellations after runways were closed due to snowfall and freezing conditions.